physyuanxue/physyuanxue.github.io/_pages/about.md

 About me
 ======
 Hi there!
 This is Yuan Xue (薛源), a physics Ph.D student at The University of Texax at Austin.
 I am working with [Matteo Ippoliti](https://matteoippoliti.com/) and [Eslam Khalaf](https://www.physics.harvard.edu/people/facpages/khalaf).
 My interests lie in a broad range of topics in theoretical physics.
 Currently, I am focusing on quantum Information, fracton topological order and Moiré physics.

+Email: yuan_xue-AT-utexas-DOT-edu

 Education
 ------